SirDancealot/Blue-Prince-Notes/Misc info/Memos.md

 - [[Trophy Room]]: There were a total of eight gems removed from the ruby crown of [[Orinda Aries]]
 - [[Room 8]]: The elefant belongs in this bin (WRATH)
 - [[The Kennel]]: [[Herbert S Sinclair|HSS]]'s four canine companions are named "Carter", "Thoughtless", "Hot Sauce" and "Drawbridge"
+- [[Closet]]: "The closet was one of the original 46 rooms of mount holly"

 Sanctum key was in black moon